 NOTE: This document is also downloadable in PDF format by clicking the link at the bottom of the document.
 You can customize your results by clicking the header of the table or searching prior to printing.

 The Surety & Fidelity Association of America (“SFAA”) is a trade association of surety companies that write the majority of surety bonds in the United States.
-The National Association of Surety Bond Producers (“NASBP”) is a trade association dedicated to the needs and interests of surety bond producers and serves a membership with personnel of surety agents and brokers.
+The National Association of Surety Bond Producers (“NASBP”) is a trade association dedicated to the needs and interests of surety bond producers and serves a membership with personnel of surety producers (also called surety agents and brokers).
 In recent years, bond obligees, particularly state departments of transportation, have implemented or considered the implementation of electronic bonding methodologies.
 Additionally, changes in work dynamics and increased remote working have increased the demand to conduct more surety transactions electronically.
-The SFAA and NASBP support the electronic execution and filing of bonds.
+The SFAA and NASBP continue to support the electronic execution and delivery of bonds.
 Electronic processes yield benefits to all parties of the bond transaction, such as reduced processing costs and greater efficiency.
-However, a bond is a contract and all necessary elements to ensure an enforceable contract must be preserved when the process moves from a physical to an electronic environment.
+However, because a bond is a contract, it is critical to preserve all the elements necessary for an enforceable contract and protect the integrity of the transaction as the process moves between physical and electronic environments.

 The Bond Execution Process

-- Surety agent completes the necessary information on the bond form.
+- Surety producer completes the necessary information on the bond form.

-- Surety agent signs the bond on behalf of the surety, affixes the surety’s corporate seal, and attaches a power of attorney evidencing the producer’s authority (evidencing the producer’s authority as attorney-in-fact) to sign the bond.
+- Surety producer signs the bond on behalf of the surety, affixes the surety’s corporate seal, and attaches a power of attorney evidencing the producer’s authority (evidencing the producer’s authority as attorney-in-fact) to sign the bond.

-- Surety agent sends the bond form to the principal.
+- Surety producer sends the bond form to the principal.